AndreStremmel/EZS/README.md

 For pure firmware functionality (distance measurement, shell), 0.2/0.3 is sufficient.
-For the TeSSLa verification chain (SystemView recording → converter → TeSSLa interpreter), see **Section 4** further below and `tessla/README.md` (or `tessla/README_de.md`) for the full walkthrough covering all six specifications and their status.
+For the TeSSLa verification chain (SystemView recording → converter → TeSSLa interpreter), see **Section 4** further below and `tessla/README.md` for the full walkthrough covering all six specifications and their status.

 Short form: